 The Judges were impressed with the quality of entries as Bridgit Anderson explains, "It's always a pleasure to view everyone's photo submissions and this year was no exception.
 The theme of 'arrivals and departures' was broadly interpreted by some and gave us plenty to consider.
 A lot of the submissions were considerably enhanced by the stories attached to them and there was a fascinating mix of single images and collections."

-Winners in each category (Places, People, Collection) win a Kobo Glow eReader.
-The prize for overall winner is a tablet.
+Winners in each category (Places, People, Collection) won a Kobo Glow eReader.
+The prize for overall winner was a tablet.

 Jill Blacklock, Kaye Neely from Wellington leaving from Christchurch Airport with an NAC air hostess, 1974